 Our Compensation Committee believes it is essential to provide equity-based compensation to our executive officers in order to link the interests and risks of our executive officers with those of our stockholders, reinforcing our commitment to ensuring a strong linkage between company performance and pay.
-In 2019, we granted all equity-based compensation to our NEOs in the form of stock options pursuant to our 2014 Equity Incentive Award Plan, which we believe effectively align the interests of our executives with those of our stockholders because our NEOs will realize no value in their stock options in the event they fail to increase stockholder value over the term of their options.
-In determining the size of the annual stock option grants made to our NEOs in January 2019, our Compensation Committee considered the performance of our NEOs in 2018, the level of each NEO's responsibilities, and the option awards that were granted in 2018.
+In 2020, we granted equity-based compensation to our NEOs in the form of stock options and restricted stock units pursuant to our 2014 Equity Incentive Award Plan.
+We believe stock options effectively align the interests of our executives with those of our stockholders because our NEOs will realize no value in their stock options in the event they fail to increase stockholder value over the term of their options.
+We also grant restricted stock units because they are less dilutive than stock options, and reward our NEOs for growth in the price of our stock while providing value in a declining market, which we believe discourages excessive risk taking.
+In determining the size of the annual stock option and restricted stock unit grants made to our NEOs in January 2020, our Compensation Committee considered the performance of our NEOs in 2019, the level of each NEO's responsibilities, and the option awards that were granted in 2019.

-In January 2019, our Board of Directors made the following grants of stock options to our NEOs:
+In January 2020, our Board of Directors made the following grants of stock options to our NEOs:

 Name Number of Shares Underlying Stock Options (#)

-Dennis M. Lanfear 450,000
+Dennis M. Lanfear 500,000

 Jean-Frédéric Viret, Ph.D.
-126,000
+62,500

-Vincent Anicetti 126,000
+Vincent Anicetti 62,500

 Vladimir Vexler, Ph.D.
-126,000

-Darlene P. Horton, M.D.
-225,000
+62,500

-These stock option awards vest monthly over four years from the date of grant (or, in the case of Dr. Horton, as to 25% of the total number of shares on the first anniversary of the vesting start date, with the remaining shares vesting monthly over the following three years), subject to the NEO's continued service through each applicable vesting date.
+These stock option awards vest monthly over four years from the date of grant, subject to the NEO's continued service through each applicable vesting date.